Create

 }

-The CreateInput types closely mirror the object type definitions, allowing you to create not only the type in question, but to recurse down and perform further operations on related types in the same Mutation.
+Note that the CreateInput types closely mirror the object type definitions.
+This allows you to create not only the type in question, but to recurse down and perform further operations on related types in the same mutation.

-The id field will be absent from both create input types as the @id directive has been used.
+The id field is absent from both create input types as the @id directive has been used.

 Single create